jessvanos/ab-net-zero-grid-model/README.md

 #### Functions:

--   *Week1* : Plots output for a single week given the case study.
+-   *Week1_exist* : Plots output for a single week given the case study, for comparison to existing data.

 -   *day1* : Plots output for a single day given the case study.